 Let me say straight away that reusing an old chip is of no concern to me – the iPhone 13 Pro remains to this day one of the fastest phones.
 Throughout my week with the iPhone 14 it has never felt slow or laggy and I can’t really tell the difference between the performance here and on the A16 Bionic.
 I opened up a few Apple Arcade games, along with Genshin Impact and CoD Mobile, and they all played smoothly on the iPhone 14.
 Yes, the benchmark results are a little higher on the newer chip, but the difference is minimal in actual use.

 However, I would be concerned that having an older chip would shorten the lifespan of this model.
 Will it be supported as long as the iPhone 14 Pro?
 I would hope so, yet it’s a question that’s impossible to answer right now.

 In the US, Apple is shipping the entire iPhone 14 series without a SIM slot – instead, buyers will need to set up (or transfer over) an eSIM to the phone.
 My unit is the UK model and retains the slot which is smart, as eSIM is far less advanced here.
 I have been using the phone on Vodafone, a network that does support eSIM, yet Three doesn’t.

 The process for adding and transferring over an eSIM seems smart and easy, although your mileage may vary depending on networks.
 All models that have a physical SIM tray support multiple eSIMs too, so it’s there to try out.

-5G remains standard across the line and the Bluetooth standard has been upped to version 5.3, although there’s no Wi-Fi 6E.
+5G remains standard across the line and the Bluetooth standard has been upped to version 5.3, although there’s no Wi-Fi 6E or Wi-Fi 7 like you’ll find on the OnePlus 11.
 Call quality and general connectivity on the phone are great, as is the audio from the speakers.